 In Mid 1989 Dan took a job at the most reputable and oldest chimney company on Long Island.
 The previous owner was in his mid-80’s and was slowly losing control with his workers.
 Dan’s work ethic was an obvious conflict and after a month or two Dan was in put in charge of the crews, the hiring and firing personnel and ordering materials and inventory.
 In December of 1989, at age 24, Dan got the opportunity to purchase this company after working there for only several months.
 During Dan’s 11yr. tenure, through hard work, Dan had returned the company to its former glory and beyond.
 He joined the premier chimney association and had two articles published during this time!
 Through Dan’s continued hard work, customers became more and more aware of how meticulous his work ethic was and would ask him if he would perfom other home improvements for them because they didn’t trust other contractors nor were they satisfied with their previous contractors for a multitude of reasons.
 By early 2000, half of the jobs were home improvements and remodeling; however, Dan’s longtime lead worker never shared his passion for this type of work, and with Dan becoming jaded with the reputation of the chimney industry and hooked with the home improvement and remodeling industry, decided to split the company, sold his worker the name along with the chimney side of the business and founded Constructive Design in 2000.
 As Dan sharpened his skills, the jobs became bigger and the business grew, so in 2005 he incorporated and Constructive Design, Inc. (CDI) was born.
 Throughout the years, Dan has never forgotten his father’s words and continues to build the business on integrity, reliability and an old world value system in which he incorporates “Today’s Home Improvements with Yesterday’s Standards.”

 Dan continues to hone his skills and continually strives to elevate the reputation of himself and his business.
 As a result, we have maintained a flawless record with both Nassau and Suffolk County Departments of Consumer Affairs.
 In May of 2010, Dan furthered his education by become a Lead-Safe Renovator.
 This became THE LAW and Mandatory to prevent lead poisoning which primarily targets young children and seniors.
 This is an EPA Regulated Program and requires a refresher course every five (5) years.
 (EVERY Type of Contractor is required to be certified if they disturb more than 6 square feet on the interior of your home or 20 square feet on the exterior of your home).
 Dan recently took the refresher course and is now Certified through May 21, 2020.
 In early 2013, after being contacted by the Better Business Bureau for Accreditation and after a comprehensive background check, Constructive Design, Inc. became an Accredited BBB A+ Rated Company!
-Through Dan’s efforts CDI became a Best of 2015 Houzz Award Winner for Client Satisfaction.
+Through Dan’s efforts CDI became a Best of 2018 and 2015 Houzz Award Winner for Client Satisfaction.
 In 2015, Dan applied for membership into NARI, (the National Association of the Remodeling Industry), again there was a two (2) month comprehensive background check to make sure we met the criteria of the association and after their due diligence CDI was accepted as a NARI Member.
 While in NARI you must continually maintain their code of ethics and standards which is what Dan has always been doing throughout his business contracting career so the inclusion of being in NARI seemed to be a logical progression.

 In the future you can expect the same hard work and strong sense of business and personal ethics that Dan has built his business with.
 Recently he has been working hard to bring the CDI website into the 21st Century as well as forming a Social Media Presence to keep pace with today’s way of doing business.
 Dan has several other things planned for the future, so stay tuned and check back often to see where we go next!